readysettech/proxysql_scheduler/README.md

 2. `SumTime` - Total Time Spent Executing the Query
  * Formula: `total_execution_time = sum_time`
- * Description: This metric represents the total cumulative time spent executing the query across all its executions.
+ * Description: This metric represents the total cumulative time spent (measured in microseconds) executing the query across all its executions.
 It provides a clear understanding of how much processing time the query is consuming over time.
 A high total execution time can indicate that the query is either frequently executed or is time-intensive to process.

 3. `SumRowsSent` - Total Number of Rows Sent by the Query (sum_rows_sent)
  * Formula: `total_rows_sent = sum_rows_sent`